 Khudana is one of the largest villages in the Mahendergarh district (in terms of land).
 It is well-known for the hilltop Kuldevi temple.

-Pota is a village which comes under kanina Tehsil and Mahendergarh district, A beautiful village, which is situated surrounded of Sehlang, Bagoth, Chriya, Sayana, and Nautana
+Pota is a village which comes under kanina Tehsil and Mahendergarh district, A beautiful village, which is situated surrounded of Sehlang, Bagoth, Chriya, Sayana, and Nautana.

 Garhi Mahasar Mata Mandir is situated in Narnaul city.

 It was built on Sher Shah Suri's (1540-45 AD) orders on his grandfather's grave, Ibrahim Khan Sur, who died in 1518 AD at Narnaul.
 The mausoleum is placed on a square platform.
 It features a lovely entrance on the eastern side that appears to be made of Hindu temples and has beautiful carvings.
-Small panels of low relief carving in red sandstone edged with grey limestone ornament the facade, split into two levels by a strip of moulding.
-The dome is balanced by four octagonal cupolas placed at the four corners of the terrace.

 The Tomb of Shah Wilayat, next to Ibrahim Khan's mausoleum, is more of a vast complex that is a testament to Tughluq era and British design.
 A finial crowns a hemispherical dome atop the tomb in the Pathan style.
 The dome's inside is a perfect square with some artwork from a much later period.
-Its two enclosures were built near the end of the Mughal period.

 Shah Quli Khan was a Mughal administrator, governor, and art patron in the 16th century.
 Quli was the Mughal governor of Narnaul, India, and is credited with building a number of historic structures in the region.